Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Related Work

 \subsubsection{Robotic Systems for Collaboration:}

 Prior work has explored how robots can facilitate remote collaboration.
 These works mostly focus on enabling the helper to control a robot-mounted camera in low-DoF settings and do not fully explore the possibility of robot autonomy, control of the robot by the worker, or how to manage the complexity of sharing camera control among the helper, the worker, and the robot.
 Thus, they do not leverage the full potential of a robotic platform for the formation of a co-constructed visual context.
-We address this gap in our work.
+Our research aims to address this gap.

 Early work by \citet{kuzuoka1994gesturecam} demonstrated that granting the helper independent control of a 3-DoF robotic camera enabled the helper to explore 3D workspaces and examine physical artifacts from various angles.
 More recently, \citet{feick2018perspective} used a robotic arm to reproduce orientation manipulations on a proxy object at a remote site.
-While this solution improves spatial understanding of the object, it is hard to scale beyond one object. \citet{gurevich2012teleadvisor} and \citet{machino2006remote} designed systems that used a robot-mounted camera and projector (to capture the workspace and project on top of it), and showed that the mobility of the system improved collaborative outcomes.
+While this solution improves the user's spatial understanding of the object, the method is hard to scale beyond one object. \citet{gurevich2012teleadvisor} and \citet{machino2006remote} designed systems that used a robot-mounted camera and projector (to capture the workspace and project on top of it), and showed that the mobility of the system improved collaborative outcomes.
 These systems allowed the helper to control the robot, but there was no exploration of robot autonomy or worker control of the robot. \citet{sirkin2012consistency} and \citet{onishi2016embodiment} explored the use of a robotic arm to display gestures such as pointing to and touching remote objects but not to capture any visual information about the workspace.

 Telepresence robots make up a special case of robots designed to support collaboration by emulating face-to-face communication in a remote setting.
 The prototypical telepresence robot is a screen on wheels that is roughly human-sized in height with a camera and microphone.
 An interface will typically allow the remote user (in rare cases such as \cite{rae2013body}, the local user) control over the movement of the telepresence robot and the positioning of the cameras.
 These robots improve collaborative outcomes through the provision of a physical embodiment \cite{rae2013body, kuzuoka2000gestureman} that enhances the feeling of presence or ``being there'' for the remote user, and improves the local user's sense of the remote user's presence \cite{choi2017identity}.
 There is a rich literature (e.g., \cite{kratz2016immersed, kiselev2014effect, rae2013influence, rae2015framework, vartiainen2015expert, johnson2015can, stahl2018social}) on how telepresence robots and interfaces should be designed to support communication between remote users.
 However, these design choices are constrained by the anthropomorphic treatment of the robot as the remote user's surrogate.
 Non-anthropomorphic form factors, such as a robotic arm, offer a different design space of interaction techniques that can leverage robot autonomy and control by the co-located user to support remote collaborative work.